infolexa/bolt/README.md

 * Inconsiderate/Irresponsible/Ignorant Routing
 * Misplaced Class/File Naming

-Some Terminologies used in HoneyComb CMS
+Some Terminologies used in Bolt CMS
 ========================================

 * **App** - The main content of a page.
 It is the primary Request instance.
 * **Widget** - The mini-content boxes that can be positioned anywhere.
 Widget positions are determined by the Theme.
-* **Themes** - The layout and the aesthetic skin of HoneyComb.
+* **Themes** - The layout and the aesthetic skin of Bolt.
 Can override views of any app or widget.
 * **Libraries** - Collection of PHP Classes that helps Kohana perform specific tasks.
 Library examples: authentication, models or ORMs, mptt.
 * **Plugins** - Modules classified as plugins for WYSIWYG`` editors, comments, or anything that inserts content on certain events

 Apps, Widgets, Libraries, and Plugins are all Kohana Modules which follow a certain naming convention for Routes.

-The 3 Files that HoneyComb extended from Kohana
+The 3 Files that Bolt extended from Kohana
 ===============================================

-**HoneyComb extended 3 important files:**
+**Bolt extended 3 important files:**

 * **application/bootstrap.php** to initialize the modules and catch the primary Request's response so it can be inserted and rendered within the theme.
 * **classes/route.php** Change the way how routes are initialized.
 Some conventions are implented to differentiate internal from external requests.
 Widgets and Plugin requests are internal.